 The Belle of Louisville is the oldest river steamboat still in operation – and visitors can hop on board the historic vessel for a Ohio River Cruise.
 Passengers can choose between an interesting Harbor History Cruise, a Picnic Lunch Cruise or a fun Sunset or Moonlight Cruise!

 More than just a museum, the Muhammad Ali Center is one of the best cultural attractions in Louisville, Kentucky.

-The center is dedicated to Muhammad Ali – a championship boxer, activist and Louisville native.
+The center is dedicated to Muhammad Ali – the world famous championship boxer, activist and Louisville native.
 The six-story cultural center features a large collection of Ali’s boxing memorabilia, a theater and two art galleries.

 Additionally, the center details his efforts as an activist and an advocate for humanitarian causes.
 The cultural exhibitions at the museum focus on Ali’s six core principles of life: Confidence, Conviction, Dedication, Giving, Respect and Spirituality.

-The award-winning museum was founded by Ali and his wife and opened in 2005.
-Tickets are required to enter the museum.
+The award-winning Louisville museum was founded by Ali and his wife and opened in 2005.

 Louisville has a strong connection to the performing arts – which is proven by the many theaters that are found in the heart of the city.
 Naturally then, one of the top things to do in Downtown Louisville is to watch a theater performance.

 There are numerous places in Louisville to take in a show and enjoy performing arts.
 We are highlighting a few of the best venues for performing arts entertainment in Louisville.
 Whether you are looking for evening entertainment or a rainy day matinee experience, a performance at one of these popular Louisville theaters might just be the ticket!